The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

-The definition of networks above is very general and allows for an extremely wide array of structures, making it difficult to analyze or study general networks.
+The definition of phylogenetic networks above is very general and allows for an extremely wide array of structures, making it difficult to analyze or study phylogenetic networks in general.
 This means that subclasses of networks are often studied instead.
-In this paper, we restrict to the subclass of \emph{level-1} networks which are networks with at most 1 cycle in each 2-connected component.
-This class of networks is particularly nice since they can be formed by gluing trees and \emph{sunlet networks} of potentially different sizes together along leaves.
+In this paper, we restrict to the subclass of \emph{level-1} phylogenetic networks, which are phylogenetic networks with at most 1 cycle in each 2-connected component.
+This class of networks is particularly nice since they can be formed by gluing trees and \emph{sunlet networks} together along leaves.

-\begin{definition} A \emph{$n$-sunlet network} is a semi-directed network with one reticulation vertex and whose underlying graph is obtained by adding a pendant edge to every vertex of a $n$-cycle.
+\begin{definition} A \emph{$n$-sunlet network} is a semi-directed phylogenetic network with one reticulation vertex and whose underlying graph is obtained by adding a pendant edge to every vertex of a $n$-cycle.
 We denote with $\cs_n$ the $n$-sunlet network with reticulation vertex adjacent to the leaf 1 and the other leaves labeled circularly from 1. \end{definition}

-This class of networks was first introduced in \cite{gross2018distinguishing} and was further studied in \cite{cummings2024invariants}.
-Throughout this paper, we will focus primarily on sunlet networks since the invariants of any level-1 network under the CFN model (or indeed, any group-based model) can be determined if the invariants of all $n$-leaf sunlet networks are known \cite{gross2018distinguishing, cummings2024invariants}.
+Throughout this work we will denote the leaf edges of $\cs_n$, leading to leaves $1,\ldots, n$ by $e_1$,\ldots, $e_n$ respectively.
+The internal cycle edges of $\cs_n$ will be denoted by $e_{n+1}, \ldots, e_{2n}$, where for $i=1,\ldots n$, edge $e_{n+i}$ is the cycle edge between edges $e_i$ and $e_{i+1}$.
+In particular, edges $e_{n+1}$ and $e_{2n}$ are the two reticulation edges of $\cs_n$.
+See Figure {\ref{fig:4SunletAndTrees}}(A) for an example.
+The class of sunlet networks was first introduced in \cite{gross2018distinguishing} and was further studied in \cite{cummings2024invariants}.
+Here, we are interested in determining the \emph{invariants} of phylogenetic network models (defined below).
+Throughout this paper, we will focus primarily on sunlet networks since the invariants of any level-1 network under the CFN model (or indeed, any group-based model) can be determined if the invariants of all $n$-leaf sunlet networks and all phylogenetic trees are known \cite{gross2018distinguishing, cummings2024invariants}.